bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 This machine is split up into segments of various sizes.
 Each segment is 1/16th as large as the next.
 These are:

 - **The Node** This is simply a CH32V203 RISC-V microcontroller.
 Specifically, I am using the CH32V203G6U6, a QFN28 part with around 20 GPIOs.
 In the machine, 12 of these pins will be used for hypercube connections, with other pins reserved for UART connections to a local microcontroller, the `/BOOT` pin, and `NRST` pin.
 - **The Slice** This is 16 individual nodes, connected as a 4-dimension hypercube.
 In the Slice, a seventeenth microcontroller the initialization and control of each individual node.
 This means providing the means to program and read out memory from each node individually.
 I'm doing this through the UART bootloader for the CH32V203.
-Controlling the `/BOOT` and `NRST` of each node allows me to restart each node either collectively or individually
+Controlling the `/BOOT` and `NRST` pins of each node allows me to restart each node either collectively or individually
 - **The Plane**  This is 16 Slices.
 In this segment, 256 CH32V203 microcontrollers are connected via an 8-dimension hypercube.
 With 16 CH32V203 microcontrollers per Slice plus one additional microcontroller, this means each plane consists of 272 microcontrollers, _plus an additional control layer_ for summing UARTs and routing messages to each Slice.
 In total there are 273 microcontrollers in each Plane.
 - **The Machine** Sixteen Planes make a Machine.
 The architecture follows the growth we've seen up to now, with 4096 CH32V203 microcontrollers connected as a 12-dimensional hypercube.
 There are 4368 microcontrollers in The Machine, all controlled with a rather large SoC.

-Somewhat like the original Connection Machine, there are two 'modes' of connection between the nodes in the array.
-The first is the hypercube connection, which we'll get to later (link to backplane).
-The second is effectively a tree.
+Like the original Connection Machine, there are two 'modes' of connection between the nodes in the array.
+The first is the hypercube connection, where each node connects to other nodes.
+The second is a tree.
 Each node in the machine is connected to a 'Slice' microcontroller via UART.
 This Slice microcontroller handles reset, boot, programming, and loading data into each node.
 Above the Slice is the Plane, a master controller for each group of 256 nodes.
 And above that is the master controller.

-This "hypercube and tree" is extremely similar to the original Connection Machine. <<<blah blah blah something something describing the CM>>> This shouldn't be a surprise; Danny was building at the very edge of what was possible in the 80s.
-I'm building at the very edge of what's possible forty years later.
-Convergent evolution and all that.
+This "hypercube and tree" is identical to the original hypercube machines of the 1980s.
+The [Cosmic Cube](https://en.wikipedia.org/wiki/Caltech_Cosmic_Cube) at Caltech split the connections with individual links between nodes and a tree structure to a 'master' unit.
+The [Intel iPSC](https://en.wikipedia.org/wiki/Intel_iPSC) used a similar layout, but routing subsets of the hypercube through MUXes and Ethernet, with a separate connection to a 'cube manager'.
+Likewise, the Connection Machine could only function when connected to a VAX that handled the program loading and getting data out of the hypercube.

 ## 1 Node, or 'The Node'

 As stated above, the node is a CH32V203 RISC-V microcontroller.
-Although not the cheapest microcontroller available -- that would be the $0.13 CH32V003 -- The '203 has significant benefits that make construction simpler and more performant:
+Although not the cheapest microcontroller available -- that would be the \$0.13 CH32V003 -- The '203 has significant benefits that make construction simpler and more performant:

 - The CH32V003 is programmed over a _strange_ one-wire serial connection that cannot be repurposed for local control.
 The CH32V203 can be programmed over serial, and this connection can be repurposed to get data into and out of a specific node.
 - The CH32V003 is based on a QingKe RISC-V2A core, without hardware multiply and divide.
-The CH32V203 is based on a RISC-V4B core, that has hardware multiply and divide.
+The CH32V203 is based on a RISC-V4B core, that has one-cycle hardware multiply.
 - The CH32V003 is \$0.13 in quantity, the CH32V203 is \$0.37 in quantity.
 If I'm going this far, I'll spend the extra thousand dollars to get a machine that's a hundred times better.

 ## 16 Nodes, or, 'The Slice'